 Master of Arts - Research/Master of Theology

-The MAR/Thm is a graduate-level program that consists of 36 credit hours of study.
-There are five components to this program: completion of required reading and research, thesis proposal, thesis submission, thesis review, and defense.
+The MAR/ThM is a graduate-level program that consists of 36 credit hours of study.
+There are four components to this program: Completion of a Preliminary Research Topic Form, Thesis Proposal , construction of the thesis, and thesis review/defense.

 Theological Studies (Systematics or Biblical Theology)